senecajs/seneca-transport/README.md

 For other transports, please see the documentation for the underlying protocol.
-In general the transport plugins, such as _seneca-redis-transport_ will handle this for you so that you only have to think in terms of JavaScript objects
+In general the transport plugins, such as _seneca-redis-transport_ will handle this for you so that you only have to think in terms of JavaScript objects.

 The JSON object is a wrapper for the message data.
-The wrapper contains some tracking fields to make debugging easier, these are:
+The wrapper contains some tracking fields to make debugging easier.
+These are:

    * _id_:     action identifier (appears in Seneca logs after IN/OUT)
    * _kind_:   'act' for inbound actions, 'res' for outbound responses